alec-loftus/Peptide_Folding_Classifier/README.md

 chmod +x path/to/example.bash
 ```

-## output:
+## Output:

 Results are stored in the results folder and model object in the models folder.
+Confusion matrices and ROC curves can be saved wherever user prefers but have dedicated folders in results.
 The results.csv must already be created with the following headers exactly: **Name,Description,AUC,F1score,Accuracy,crossfoldScore,Path,Importances**

 # Parameters